 I interrupted Bob and asked him how meetings with short agendas and long discussions accomplished anything.
 He said it’s the chair person’s job to keep everyone focused on real problems and high potential opportunities.
-The chairperson:

 - Explains where he expects participants to focus their attention.
 They create the sandbox where everyone plays.

 - Creates a culture where confrontation is welcomed and expected.
 The chairperson says things like, “How is this relevant to our current discussion.”
 They keep everyone playing in the same sandbox.